CubiCasa/cubicasa-ios-sdk-example-project/README.md

 The Cubicasa SDK lets you add scanning to your app so you can start creating a floor plan with an iOS device.
 It saves the scan files into a zip file, which your app can upload to the CubiCasa back-end for processing.

 ## Release Notes

+### 3.0.5
+- Bug fixes and performance improvements

 ### 3.0.3
  - New UI written in SwiftUI